timmayg/ps-acme-ise/README.md

 I've decided to use PowerShell for this since Posh-ACME is a very mature method for interacting with ACME based Certificate Authorities.

 Here is a short description of some of the files in this Repo...
+Files that are not numbered are not fully complete and may not fully operate.
+As I make progress the files will be added a number to show the sequence that they should be run.

 00-Create-BasicAuthString.ps1 - This will create a Basic Authentication string.
 Basic Auth strings are insecure and should not be stored in the clear